MPI Artificial Intelligence for robots and swarms

 Guiding the robot

 Let’s add one more force, that you can somehow control too.
 In the arena, there is a big yellow ball, that is a light (you can modify its position from the configuration file).
-Let’s use the light sensor, and make the robots attracted to the lights like moth.
-The sensor is used in a same way than above, but instead of a repulsion, it is an attraction.
+Let’s use the light sensor, and make the robots attracted to the lights like moths.
+The sensor is used in a same way as above, but instead of a repulsion, it is an attraction.
 The sensor is robot.light with 8 sensors all around the robot, like the proximity sensor.
 Any idea how to update the code above into an attraction toward light?
 If not, here is a proposed solution:

 function light_to_force()